 Writing is the Art of Illusion

 A writer is no different.
-An author creates a story – with all it’s trappings and intent – within a fabric of illusion.
-The less emphasis on illusion (or lacking of skill in the techniques), results in less quality a work.
+An author creates a story – with all its trappings and intent – within a fabric of illusion.
+The less emphasis on illusion (or lacking skill in the techniques) results in a work of less quality.

 Writing a story does not entail replicating reality.
 One does not write with every ‘um’ and ‘er’ in speech, nor does one stage direct every movement and twitch of a character.
-One does not describe in detail every singe object in view of the POV character.
+One does not describe in detail every single object the POV character sees.
 It isn’t possible, and any attempt would result in a ludicrous manuscript.
-Writers pick and choose what to reveal to a reader and it is the choice of what is revealed (and what is not) that determines the efficacy of the storytelling.
-Part of the technique of ‘picking and choosing’ is the ability to draw the reader into ‘filling the gaps’ – harnessing the imagination of the reader.
+Writers pick and choose what to reveal to a reader, and it is the choice of what is revealed (and what is not) that determines the efficacy of the storytelling.
+Part of the technique of ‘picking and choosing’ is the ability to draw the reader into ‘filling the gaps’ – harnessing the reader’s imagination.
 This dynamic is exactly what the art of illusion is all about.

 Other commentators may look at the breakdown of this topic differently, but the basic principles are universal.
 I choose to see the art of illusion in three layers:

-As already outlined, it is important that writers don’t get bogged down in detail.
+As already outlined, writers mustn’t get bogged down in detail.
 In many cases, the detail can be adequately (and lovingly) filled in by readers’ imaginations.
 No stage direction, no hyper-realistic dialogue, no overly long descriptions of objects/scenes/events.
-Good choice of words and phrases will invoke a reader’s imagination, and emphasis should be placed on atmosphere, tension (when needed), flow and style.
+Good choice of words and phrases will invoke a reader’s imagination, and emphasis should be placed on atmosphere, tension (when needed), flow, and style.

-Scene-changing (internal to chapters, and at chapter breaks) is part of the pace of a story and is also part of the creation of the illusion.
+Scene-changing (internal to chapters and at chapter breaks) is part of the pace of a story and is also part of creating the illusion.
 The gaps between the scene changes are fertile grounds for readers to fill with their own imaginations.
-Secondary characters, constructed with varying degrees of detail, come and go but do not represent all the people in the world, nor all who interact with the main characters – they are there enough to create the illusion of the ‘wholeness’ of the storyline (and point 3, world building, below).
-Fight scenes don’t need full technical detail outlines in the narrative – just enough is needed to fulfil the readers’ needs as well as ensuring the flow of the story is maintained.
+Secondary characters, constructed with varying degrees of detail, come and go but do not represent all the people in the world, nor all who interact with the main characters – they are there enough to create the illusion of the ‘wholeness’ of the storyline (and point 3, world-building, below).
+Fight scenes don’t need full technical detail outlines in the narrative – just enough is needed to fulfill the readers’ needs and ensure the flow of the story is maintained.
 And so forth.